 What are your future plans?
 On your homepage, a new Autumn-book and the final part of the Hater-Trilogy are announced.
 Is there already a date for the German releases?

 The focus of my work for the last few years has been the completion of the Hater and Autumn series.
 I'm about to start work on the final Autumn novel, and the last Hater book - Them or Us - is currently with my editor.
 I don't have any German release dates as yet, I'm afraid.
 There is another Autumn book - The Human Condition - which will be released in Germany later in 2011.
 Once the final Autumn book is finished I'll be moving on to one of several new projects I'm working on for 2012.
+Will you continue to settle your stories in an end-time scenario?
+Not always, but I don't think I've written my last story about the end of the world either!

 What are your main influences and if you were on a lonely island, which three books/CDs/DVDs would you take with you? (you chose the media)